 The KL25Z connects to the PC via a USB-A to Mini-B cable.
-Choose a length as dictated by your cabinet's internal layout.
+Choose a cable length based on your cabinet's internal layout.
 It has to be long enough to reach from a USB port on your PC to the port on the KL25Z.
 6' should be safe for most cabinets.
-The KL25Z actually has two USB ports, one for application use (in our case, the joystick interface) and one for firmware programming.
+The KL25Z actually has two USB ports, one for application use (in our case, the joystick interface) and the other for firmware programming.
 If you want to keep both ports plugged in all the time for easy firmware updates in the future, buy two USB cables.